 Vintage Risqué German Gerz Beer Stein With Semi Clad Lady

-I really like this rare, quite risqué, German Gerz Beer Stein With Semi Clad Lady.
+I really like this rare, quite risqué, Mid-19th century West German Gerz Beer Stein With Semi Clad Lady.

 The stein depicts ladies’ names down two sides: including Sophia, Lilli, Gina, Simone.
-It then has a wonderful scene of a semi-clad lady drying her underwear and stockings above an old stove!
+It then has a wonderful scene of a semi-clad lady wearing only mules and a basque, drying herself, and her underwear and stockings, above an old stove!
 ‘Oh la la’ or ‘Oh Je’!

-I’m not sure of the age of the stein, but it certainly is a kitsch item and would suit all sorts of collectors!
+This is a wonderful kitsch item and would suit all sorts of collectors or a gift for someone whom isn’t bothered by the subject matter!
 It would certainly provide a talking point amongst friends!

 Some Interesting Information on Simon Peter Gerz, Courtesy of Stein Marks